dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 Nowadays there is some tension between free software purists and the open source community although they share similar goals.

 You have seen me use the FLOSS (Free/Libre Open Source Software) acronym before and this as umbrella definition that covers both types of software.
-You might see also the FOSS (Free Open Source Software) acronym, although this is being superseeded by FLOSS.
+You might see also the FOSS (Free Open Source Software) acronym, although this is being superseded by FLOSS.

 ## The Definition of Open Source Software